zendframework/zend-expressive/doc/book/template/zend-view.md

 > `Zend\Expressive\Template\ZendView\NamespacedPathStackResolver`.
 This resolver
 > provides the ability to segregate paths by namespace, and later resolve a
 > template according to the namespace, using the `namespace::template` notation
-> required of `TemplateInterface` implementations.
+> required of `TemplateRendererInterface` implementations.
 >
 > The `ZendView` adapter ensures that:
 >